Non-intrusive reduced order models for partitioned fluid-structure interactions: ROM-FOM coupling assessment for low cost FSI simulations

-We consider the parameter vector $\pmb{\mu} =(f\,\,\, ,h )^T$ for the generation of different frequencies and amplitudes.
-In order to train the ROM model, a FOM-FOM computation is done on a single inlet velocity case corresponding to $\pmb{\mu}_1 = (2\,\,\,,6)^T$ (see Figure~\ref{Inlet_v1}), for a simulation time period $t\in [0, 18]$~s.
-The fluid flow equations (\ref{fluid_flow}) are solved using a second order finite volume scheme with a constant time step $\Delta t = 0.1$~s, and the solid section $a(p)$ is computed at each iteration as the solution of a scalar minimization problem.
-Four modes are selected for both force and displacement modes, and a thin plate spline kernel RBF interpolator is used \cite{wood_thin_2003}.
+In order to train the ROM model, a FOM-FOM computation is done on a single inlet velocity case corresponding to $\pmb{\mu}_1 = (2\,\,\,,6)^T$ (see Figure \ref{inlet_v}), for a simulation time period ending in $T = 18$~s.
+The fluid flow equations (\ref{fluid_flow}) are solved using a second order finite volume scheme with $100$ cells and the solid section $a(p)$ is computed at each iteration as the solution of a scalar minimization problem.
+We use the software library \texttt{preCICE} \cite{noauthor_precice_nodate} as a coupling interface for the simulations.